Treecycling at RBG

 By Chris McAnally, Environmental Sustainability Coordinator, Royal Botanical Gardens.

 Sometimes at RBG we have to cut down trees.
 While we try to avoid it, it is usually done if the tree is becoming a safety hazard because of storm damage or disease.
 Even though the trees are at the end of their life, we’ve come up with some great ways to extend their legacy which we call “Treecycling”.

 Treecycling is a term we’ve started using at RBG to refer to any initiatives which re-uses the wood left over from tree maintenance or removal.
 It is a creative approach to turn wood waste into something meaningful and of value to RBG and our visitors.
 Here are a few examples of our Treecycling Initiatives:

 Our first treecycling initiative was the creation of wooden bowls from sections of tree trunks.
 Local artisan, Ken Black, partnered with us and turned them into beautiful bowls.
-These bowls have been up for sale in RBG’s Shop @ The Gardens several times, but they often fly off the shelves.
+These bowls have been up for sale in RBG’s Shop at The Gardens several times, but they often fly off the shelves.

 Check out this interview on the RBG Blog to hear from Ken Black, and Jon Peter, RBG’s Curator and Manager of Plant Records about how these pieces are made.

 Some of our less exotic woods make for great building materials.
-That was the case with a Scott’s pine at RBG Centre which was cut down due to disease.
+That was the case with a Scot’s pine at RBG Centre which was cut down due to disease.
 Using some milling equipment we were able to turn this tree into lumber.
 After we give it some time to dry, this pine wood will be part of future RBG build projects.

 The new benches in the children’s playground were once trees on RBG property as well.
 Due to declining tree health we had to remove the tree but were able to save sections of its trunk.
 We used the saved sections from this tree to make these great new benches located at the same area of RBG where it grew.